vishwakarma-vishal/food-share/README.md

 - Special thanks to the open-source community for providing helpful tools and libraries that made this project possible, such as **React**, **Node.js**, **Express.js**, and **MongoDB**.
 - Thanks to the developers of **Cloudinary**, **JWT**, and **Zod** for their tools that made the application more robust.
+-

+## Terms of Use
+This repository is provided for demonstration and evaluation purposes only.
+The contents are protected by copyright law and may not be used, copied, or distributed without explicit permission from the author.